Xudong-zhang1994/I2P/week1/practice/Task2/Getting Comfortable with Markdown.md

+### *Changes in this version：*
+1. The ordinary directory of images was changed to my file.
+2. Some emphases were changed.
+3. Change the size of image to make the whole page looking more convenient.

+---

 Title: Writing Code

 Author: Jon Reades

 Theme: casa notes

 Palette: Purple

 Size: Wide
-## Changes in this version：
-1. The ordinary directory of images was changed to my file.
-2. Some emphases were changed.
-3. Change the size of image to make the whole page looking more convenient.

 ---

 Layout: Title
 # Writing Code
 ---